andyto1234/AutoGraphicDesign/README.md

 ## To Do
 - [ ] Create text file database
 - [ ] Auto-fetch news websites
+- [ ] Create telegram bot for ease of use
 - [ ] Create chrome extension
 - [ ] Create app support